-I work as a BACP (Accred) Counsellor and Qualified Clinical Supervisor.
+I work as a BACP (Accred) Counsellor and Qualified Clinical Supervisor and Professional Trainer.
 I qualified in 2005 as a General Practitioner and very quickly recognised a common denominator between the majority of my clients – low self-esteem, poor body image and problems with assertiveness (they tended to use anger as a way of communicating or were easily intimidated and/or bent against their will).
 So many of my clients were presenting in this way, with self-loathing and a limited ability to be kind to themselves.
 Furthermore, I was working with a lot of clients who were clinically obese or painfully skinny and learnt very quickly that even the ones presenting with normal body weight were often abusing themselves by self-harming and substance abuse, poor diet – often coupled with difficult and challenging relationships with themselves and others, and were clearly using food/alcohol/nicotine or other mood altering substances to self-medicate, either by overeating or indeed under eating.

-When considering all of the above I felt very strongly that I needed to embark on further training and in 2007 I trained as a Master Practitioner in Eating Disorders and Obesity, at The National Centre for Eating Disorders (NCFED).
-I am now a Registered Supervisor and currently attending the current year’s training course as an assistant to Deanne Jade, Principal and Founder of the NCFED, in order to ensure my skills remain cutting edge.
+When considering all of the above I felt strongly that I needed to embark on further training and in 2007 I trained as a Master Practitioner in Eating Disorders and Obesity, at The National Centre for Eating Disorders (NCFED).
+I am now a Registered Supervisor with them and currently attending the current year’s training course as an assistant to Deanne Jade, Principal and Founder of the NCFED, in order to ensure my skills remain cutting edge.

 Quite simply, I have experienced a lot of success by using Deanne Jade’s up-to-date methods of psychologies that I was taught in my training for all forms of addictive/self-sabotaging behaviour and I have learnt that in order to have sustained change it is vital that self-esteem, poor body image and lack of assertiveness are addressed.
 Indeed, it is essential to gain an understanding behind the reasons we behave as we do, in order to create sustained change.
 I believe passionately in what I do, and in order for more people to have access to a deeper understanding of themselves and others, and develop a tool box filled with ‘tools for change’.
 I believe in the concept that, unless, we change our thoughts and behaviours, the very things that restrict us from reaching our full potential we will continue to limit long-term success.